Set Up Credential Phishing Prevention

 - SelectUser Credential Detection.

-- Select one of the Methods to Check for Corporate Credential Submissions to web pages from theUser Credential Detectiondrop-down:Confirm that the format for the primary username is the same as the username format that the User-ID source provides.
+- Select one of the user credential detection methods from theUser Credential Detectiondrop-down:Confirm that the format for the primary username is the same as the username format that the User-ID source provides.

 This method is prone to false positives in environments that do not have uniquely structured usernames.
 Because of this, you should only use this method to protect your high-value user accounts.

 - Use IP User Mapping—Checks for valid corporate username submissions and verifies that the login username maps to the source IP address of the session.
 To do this, the firewall matches the submitted username and source IP address of the session against its IP-address-to-username mapping table.
 To use this method you can use any of the user mapping methods described in map IP addresses to users.